 - A selection of 5 UI Colors and Wallpaper Backgrounds

 - HDMI/MHL Connection – mirror your Bluetooth device onto the screen

 - Detailed maps of the United States, Puerto Rico, and the U.S. Virgin Islands

 - No Siri Eyes Free

-Above we’ve covered a wide range of head units showing just what can be expected within a reasonable price range.
+Above we’ve covered a wide range of options showing what you can expect in your search for the best double DIN head unit.
 As the price cranks up, we start to see the advanced units do their thing, as expansion options, device connections, and screen sizes and resolutions all rise in line with the price.
 Those looking for power and expansion have lots of choices while the Kenwood DPX501BT flies the flag for the more budget-conscious range.

 What does DIN stand for?